 These contradicting findings about social gradients in ethnic minority groups may be due to inaccurate and unstable measurements of socioeconomic position in ethnic minority groups.
 To examine differences by ethnicity, it is important to adjust for socioeconomic position appropriately, however, the extent to which traditional measures of socioeconomic position are valid in different ethnic groups is contested (e.g., educational attainment).
 In response to this problem, ethnic-specific measures of socioeconomic position have been developed, which are more informative when looking at socioeconomic differences within ethnic groups (34).
 However, no study has yet investigated the association between ethnic-specific measures of socioeconomic position and children’s working memory outcomes.
 The contradicting findings about social gradients in ethnic minority groups and the difficulties with measuring socioeconomic position within these groups highlights the need for research into socioeconomic differences in working memory across different ethnic groups, using appropriate measures of socioeconomic position.
+The findings can then feed into research investigating how best to model the relationship between sociodemographic factors and cognitive ability, and how best to measure socioeconomic position within different ethnic groups.

 Current study